missrhea/missrhea.github.io/content/reading/Tiny-Habits/index.md

 Fogg makes convincing arguments in favour of starting small (or tiny) and wiring in the good habits by feeling good (what he calls 'Shine' in the book) as opposed to feeling guilty.
 It is a practical book, with dozens of inspiring tiny actions to help you start immediately.
 Definitely recommend reading this book!

 # 🎨 Impressions
-I found Fogg's compassionate approach was unique and an aspect that was previously missing amid the countless habit/ productivity literature.
+I found Fogg's compassionate approach to be unique and previously missing amid the countless habit/ productivity literature.
 It is very easy to feel bad, to let our inner critic tell us we are not good enough.
 And if you find yourself frequently reminded of all the reasons why you can't then Tiny Habits might have two cents to offer.

 My two big takeaways were starting tiny and celebration.
 Here are two excerpts on starting tiny.